kuzudb/kuzu-blog/src/content/post/2025-07-15-vector-indices.md

 to any vector in this subtree is 5-3=2 (since the x value of $q$ is 3)[^4].
 That's all.

 By construction of the kd tree and the brute-force nature of the search algorithm, kd trees are exact.
-Further on small-dimensional vectors, 2D or 3D, they are also fast because the lower bounds they put can be quite effective.
+Further, on small-dimensional vectors, 2D or 3D, they are also fast because the lower bounds they put can be quite effective.
 This is because, each dimension has a significant contribution to the overall distances between vectors.
 So even a lower bound obtained by using the distance along a single dimension can be effective.
 Therefore, the "subtree skipping optimization" works well and ends up skipping many subtrees.
-Since the tree is balanced, this effectively translates to skipping large numbers of vectors.
+Since the tree is balanced and each node has only 2 children, subtrees can contain very large numbers of vectors, especially at the higher levels of the tree.
+Therefore, skipping subtrees can skip very large numbers of vectors.

-For these reasons, kd trees are a great solution for searching geo-spatial data, such as longitudes and lattitudes of places, which have are represented by small-dimensional vectors.
+For these reasons, kd trees are a great solution for searching geo-spatial data, such as longitudes and lattitudes of places, which are represented by small-dimensional vectors.
 But as soon as your vectors have say 10 dimensions or more, the curse-of-dimensionality kicks in and the lower bounds become less effective.
 Therefore, in the framework the FES theorem, kd trees are "Fast" and "Exact", but not "Scalable".